-FIM 340 Intermediate Producing (10 credits)
+FIM 340: Intermediate Producing (2 credits each course)

-For the student who has declared producing his/her specialization, this course will explore the many and varied duties of the producer, from finding and soliciting material to raising money and supervising the budget process.
-In addition, an overview of the Hollywood studio system and the major television networks may be offered.
-Classes on marketing, distribution and after-markets may also be featured.
-A special emphasis will be placed on developing, pitching and budgeting the fourth-year productions.
+For the student who has declared producing his/her discipline, these courses will explore the many and varied duties of the producer.
+Courses will include an overview of both the Hollywood studio system and the independent film world.
+Topics that will be offered include: how to find and solicit material, financing, supervising the budget process, physical production, and marketing and distribution.
+Special emphasis will be placed on developing, pitching and budgeting the third-year productions.
+This course must be taken for a total of 8 credits.

-FIM 350: Year Three Production (10 credits)
+FIM 347: Year Three Producer's Practicum (1-2 credits each term)